In the music world, an audio compressor is one of the most important tools. Without compressors, there wouldn’t be great songs.

 For different purposes, you can set different attack options.
 Everything is depended on your taste and your music.

-The release is very similar to attack but reversed.
+The release is very similar to the attack but reversed.
 With the release, you control when a compressor should turn on.
 And like attack control, it is measured by milliseconds.
 You can cut compressing immediately or leave the tail.

 If a release is set to 0, the compressor will turn off as soon as the sound goes below the threshold.
 But if you set it to for example 1 second, the sound will be compressed for 1 second after it goes below the threshold.